 Storytelling has always been a passion of mine.
 I’ve always loved seeing how people went about telling stories as well as the subjects their stories were always about.
 And then I loved the challenge of trying to do that myself.

-It started out a pretty young age.
-I spent every morning from fifth grade through high school reading The Star-Telegram.
-I read writers like Randy Galloway and Jim Reeves.
+It started at a pretty young age.
+I spent every morning from fifth grade through high school reading The Star-Telegram, and I read writers like Randy Galloway and Jim Reeves.
 I loved the information they provided and, more importantly, the stories that they told.

 In the summer of 2016, I capped it all off by being one of four UT students/recent alumni to travel to Rio de Janeiro to cover the 2016 Summer Olympics.
 I told the story of a diver having to battle crazy weather conditions, of a weightlifter who came back from a suspension to take the bronze medal, of the first U.S. medalist in the 3,500 meter men’s steeplechase since 1984 and the rise and celebration of Brazil’s men’s soccer gold.